-The Change History table that follows describes errata and editorial updates that apply to the National Fire Code of Canada 2010:
+The Change History table that follows describes revisions, errata and editorial updates that apply to the National Fire Code of Canada 2010:

-- Errata are corrections to existing text. - Editorial updates are provided for information purposes only.
+- Revisions are changes deemed urgent that have been approved by the Canadian Commission on Building and Fire Codes. - Errata are corrections to existing text. - Editorial updates are provided for information purposes only.

-Code pages containing errata are identified with the words "Amended Page" in the footer; pages with editorial updates are not flagged.
+Code pages containing revisions and/or errata are identified with the words "Amended Page" in the footer; pages with editorial updates are not flagged.

-Contact your local authority having jurisdiction to find out if these errata apply in your province or territory.
+Contact your local authority having jurisdiction to find out if these revisions and errata apply in your province or territory.